 People don’t realize how sneaky that innocent little hand towel can be.
-This unfortunate mystery has been a topic that I have been speaking and teaching on for over thirty years.
-And with becoming a wellness strategist & lifestyle mentor this last year – I find myself reviewing this subject quite frequently during my coaching time with people….that little hand towel and other items around the house can impact our health.
+That little hand towel and a few other items around the house can impact your health.
 And once you are aware, it is a simple fix.
 Much of this information is the same as I taught years ago with the benefit that today we have many more studies to help us make better, safer choices.

 WARNING 😉 What I am about to share is “sticky” – once you are aware of this, hard to ignore!
 If you don’t want to know or learn about common “daily germ sharing” or cross-contamination…stop reading now!

-Word of our “clean space” got around and exciting things began to happen – first, I was asked to teach Sanitation & Disinfection at professional conferences for the spa & salon market.
-Second, I was invited to cowrite sections in the Professional Cosmetology Textbooks!
+Word of our “clean space” got around and exciting things began to happen.
+First, I was asked to teach Sanitation & Disinfection at professional conferences for the spa & salon market.
+Second, I was invited to coauthor sections in the Professional Cosmetology, Esthetician and Nail Technology Textbooks!
 It was very exciting speaking on stage at the big US shows in Chicago, New York and California….where I learned other techniques that led to writing my first solo book.
 Which ultimately blessed me to travel nationally and internationally teaching salon professionals how to work smarter and safer!

 During this time, I became a consultant that partnered with salons to educate their staff to provide sanitary professional services….and it was helping these other salons get clean that I learned many powerful stories that left a memorable impression – which encouraged the salon staff to be meticulous in their sanitation and disinfection.
 No one wanted one of these stories to be about them or their salon!